Home » Side Dish » Mom’s Sausage Stuffing

 • 1 cup diced celery (about 3 stalks)

-• 1 1/4 tsp. poultry seasoning
+• 1 1/4 teaspoon poultry seasoning

 • dash white pepper

-• Plenty of salt & pepper
+• Plenty of salt & black pepper

 Instructions